gtalin/100-days-of-code/log.md

 **Thoughts:** Implemented logic of url shortner as suggested in geeksforgeeks.
 Will come in handy for the URL shortner API free code camp.

 **Link to work:** [Codewars] (https://github.com/gtalin/CodeWars)

+## Day 46: February 17, 2017

+**Today's Progress**: URL shortner free code camp

+**Thoughts:** Parsed url using 'valid-url'.
+Created mongodb in mLab.
+Used free code camp [turtorial] (https://github.com/FreeCodeCamp/FreeCodeCamp/wiki/Using-MongoDB-And-Deploying-To-Heroku) to access MongoDB from express.
+Spent a lot of time trying to figure out how to access the path set from ubuntu into the express file using process.env.
+It turns out the variable we set using export gets deleted as soon as we close the shell.
+It doesn't even work if we open a new shell window or tab.
+We need to run nodemon in the same terminal window (and tab) in which we use export to set set the MONGODB_URI.So finally was able to connect to the mLab DB from local system.
+Need to create collection with actual url an reduced url.
+Will use the url shortner logic I implemented yesterday.

+**Link to work:** [url shortner] (https://github.com/gtalin/urlShortner)